top of page

 Which airport is closest?

-Los Angeles International (LAX) airport is closest to Fox Studios.
+Los Angeles International (LAX) airport is closest to Sony Studios.
 Burbank Airport (BUR) is also located in the greater Los Angeles.
 If coming from LAX, expect travel time to take between 30 minutes to 1 hour, depending upon traffic.

 If accepted, how do I pay tuition?